Aftermath (2010 TV series): World Without Oil

 Five months after oil, the Big Three automobile manufacturers are nationalized by the U.S. government.
-Famine and drug-resistant infections threaten death, while many begin to migrate as food shipments come every second day.
+Famine and drug-resistant infections become a leading cause of death, while many people begin to migrate as food shipments come every second day.
 Emergency vehicles are still given fuel rations.
 Stockpiled gasoline begins to degrade in quality due to it being stored in poor conditions, and civilians begin to experiment with chemicals to produce their own biofuel.
 While some governments embrace the use of biofuel and begin mass production, others start to wonder if they should plant crops for food or fuel, eventually abandoning biofuel planting altogether.

-One year after oil, emergency vehicles are operated either by lithium battery or biofuel.
-The price of lithium then shoots up, becoming a valuable commodity and creating jobs in industries revolving around the element.
+One year after oil, emergency vehicles are primarily operated by electric vehicles with lithium-ion batteries, or run on biofuel.
+Due to its value in battery production, the price of lithium rapidly rises, becoming a valuable commodity and creating jobs in industries revolving around the element.
 Populations of wild animals bounce back.
 In the countryside, more people practice subsistence farming, growing their own food, keeping livestock and hunting.

 Ten years after oil, artificial satellites burn up in the atmosphere as maintaining them is of a reduced priority.
-Old and obsolete electronics are scavenged for precious metals as people recycle on a massive scale.
-Algae is used as a biofuel.
+Old and obsolete electronics are scavenged for precious metals as people engage in recycling on a massive scale.
+Algae is used to produce biofuel.
 Trucks deliver vital supplies to hospitals, indirectly improving life expectancy.

-Forty years after oil, the skies are much clearer and cleaner as pollutants are washed out.
+Forty years after oil, the skies are much clearer and cleaner as atmospheric pollutants are washed out by rain.
 Most vehicles now run on biofuel.
 Lithium battery cars are expensive, resulting in a re-emergence of public transportation and railways, and new towns grow along railway points.
 Some cities are eventually abandoned, but many others thrive.
 A world trade based on biofuel and lithium grows.
 Eventually, lithium supplies begin to run out, but balancing this with biofuel production means humanity is able to prosper once again.